apache/mesos/docs/persistent-volume.md

 }
 ```

-The subsequent resource offer will __contain__ the following persistent volume:
+If this succeeds, a subsequent resource offer will contain the following
+persistent volume:

 ```
 {